-- i The Bank keeps proper accounting records that disclose, with reasonable accuracy, the financial position of the Bank and comply with the the International Financial Reporting Standards, the requirements of the provisions of the Companies and Allied Matters Act, CAP C20, Laws of the Federation of Nigeria 2004, the Banks and Other Financial Institution Act, CAP B3,Laws of the Federation of Nigeria 2004, the Financial Reporting Council of Nigeria Act No. 6, 2011 and relevent Central Bank of Nigeria Circulars & Guidelines for the Operations of Primary Mortgage Banks in Nigeria; - ii Appropriate and adequate internal controls are established to safeguard its assets and to prevent and detect fraud and other irregularities; - iii The Bank prepares its financial statements using suitable accounting policies supported by reasonable and prudent judgments and estimates that are consistently applied; and - iv It is appropriate for the financial statements to be prepared on a going concern basis.
+- i The Bank keeps proper accounting records that disclose, with reasonable accuracy, the financial position of the Bank and comply with the the International Financial Reporting Standards, the requirements of the provisions of the Companies and Allied Matters Act 2020, the Banks and Other Financial Institution Act 2020, the Financial Reporting Council of Nigeria Act No. 6, 2011 and relevent Central Bank of Nigeria Circulars & Guidelines for the Operations of Primary Mortgage Banks in Nigeria; - ii Appropriate and adequate internal controls are established to safeguard its assets and to prevent and detect fraud and other irregularities; - iii The Bank prepares its financial statements using suitable accounting policies supported by reasonable and prudent judgments and estimates that are consistently applied; and - iv It is appropriate for the financial statements to be prepared on a going concern basis.

-The Directors accept responsibility for the annual financial statements, which have been prepared using appropriate accounting policies supported by reasonable and prudent judgments and estimates in conformity with the International Financial Reporting Standards, the requirements of the provisions of the Companies and Allied Matters Act, CAP C20, Laws of the Federation of Nigeria 2004, the Banks and Other Financial Institution Act, CAP B3, Laws of the Federation of Nigeria 2004, the Financial Reporting Council of Nigeria Act No. 6, 2011, and relevent Central Bank of Nigeria Circulars & Guidelines for the Operations of Primary Mortgage Banks in Nigeria.
+The Directors accept responsibility for the annual financial statements, which have been prepared using appropriate accounting policies supported by reasonable and prudent judgments and estimates in conformity with the International Financial Reporting Standards, the requirements of the provisions of the Companies and Allied Matters Act 2020, the Banks and Other Financial Institution Act 2020, the Financial Reporting Council of Nigeria Act No. 6, 2011, and relevent Central Bank of Nigeria Circulars & Guidelines for the Operations of Primary Mortgage Banks in Nigeria.